Noise and vibration measurements

 If noise and vibration limits are not outlined in the contract or specification, our experience with over 500 yachts can be used in the assessment of the recorded levels.

 When conducting a survey, measurements are performed to analyse a specific noise or vibration problem.
-Our 25 years of experience and handheld FFT equipment are perfect tools to identify the problem’s origin.
+With over 35 years of experience and handheld measurement equipment are perfect tools to identify the problem’s origin.
 This enables Van Cappellen Consultancy to provide practical advice on how to address the noise or vibration issues.
 Typical reasons for excessive noise and vibration behaviour include gear whine, singing propellers, weak generator support structure, poor isolation of the gearbox mounts, etc.

 Structural vibration measurements